gregmulvihill/multi-tiered-memory-architecture/README.md

 4. **Optimization Phase**: Tiered storage and advanced retrieval
 5. **Self-improvement Phase**: Self-optimizing memory operations

-## Related Projects

-- [Orchestrate-AI](https://github.com/gregmulvihill/orchestrate-ai) - Strategic orchestration system for AI-driven development
-- [Automated-Dev-Agents (ADCA)](https://github.com/gregmulvihill/automated-dev-agents) - Specialized agent framework for automating development tasks

 ## Contributing

 As this project is in pre-alpha stage, contributions are welcome.
 Please feel free to open issues or submit pull requests.

+## Related Projects

+- [Orchestrate-AI](https://github.com/gregmulvihill/orchestrate-ai) - The strategic orchestration layer that leverages MTMA for memory persistence
+- [Automated-Dev-Agents (ADCA)](https://github.com/gregmulvihill/automated-dev-agents) - The tactical execution layer that uses MTMA for agent memory and knowledge sharing

 ## License